Cybercrime is a real nightmare; it’s time to fight it!

 While you’re at it, make sure to double-check the file name, size, and hash value.
 If the file seems suspicious, or if there are any red flags on your antivirus software (like “phishing”), don’t open it!

-A good rule of thumb is this: if a website says they have something for sale but doesn't have an active link that leads directly to their product page (like Amazon), then don't download anything from them until you know what they're selling and who they're selling it to.
+A good rule of thumb is this: if a website says it has something for sale but doesn’t have an active link that leads directly to its product page (like Amazon), don’t download anything from it until you know what it’s selling and who it’s selling it to.

 Make sure you have the latest updates on your devices